-- 2.21.
+2.20.2.21.
 An operating organization planning to build a first nuclear power plant (or the first of a new type of plant with significant technological differences to existing plants) should begin its recruitment programmes earlier than those operating organizations that already have experience with such a plant and can call upon an existing pool of expertise.
 Initial recruitment should be completed in sufficient time before the commissioning of a plant to allow personnel to gain experience of the design, construction and commissioning stages by working alongside contractors and commissioning personnel, and to receive appropriate training and familiarize themselves with the plant.
-By participating in these stages, personnel will acquire a better understanding of the design intents and the assumptions on which the safety criteria are based and the technical characteristics of the plant. - 2.22.
+By participating in these stages, personnel will acquire a better understanding of the design intents-and, the assumptions on which the safety criteria are based and the technical characteristics of the plant.
+Further information on recruitment programmes can be found in IAEA Nuclear Energy Series No. NG-G-3.1 (Rev. 1), Milestones in the Development of a National Infrastructure for Nuclear Power [11] and in IAEA Safety Standards Series No. SSG-16, Establishing the Safety Infrastructure for a Nuclear Power Programme [12].

+2.21.2.22.
 The operating organization should prepare a schedule showing how the initial recruitment and selection of personnel will be planned and implemented.
-If a plant is the first of several of a type to be built, the period covered by this schedule should begin with the start of construction work.
+If a plant is the first of several of a type to be built, the period covered by this schedule should begin with the start of the construction work.
 As additional plants are constructed and operated, this period might be reduced.